In her first meeting with PM Modi, US VP Harris talks about defending democracies | Politics

 Harris also touched upon the issue of climate change.

-Their meeting comes a day ahead of the maiden bilateral meeting between Modi and President Joe Biden and the Quad Leaders' Summit at the White House on Friday.
+The two leaders met a day ahead of the maiden bilateral meeting between Modi and President Biden and the Quad Leaders' Summit at the White House on Friday.

-Since taking office, Harris has met with or spoken to over 30 world leaders, promoting US interests on issues ranging from global health to climate change to cyber threats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)